The Authority Gap: Why women are still taken less seriously than men, and what we can do about it – Mary Ann Sieghart

 The Authority Gap: Why women are still taken less seriously than men, and what we can do about it - Mary Ann Sieghart

-The 33 Strategies of War by Robert Greene PDF eBook – Buy for Ksh 100 on Cliffmatt Books Kenya
+Leaders Eat Last by Simon Sinek PDF eBook – Buy for Ksh 100 on Cliffmatt Books Kenya

 Description